lnagle/lnagle.github.io/index.md

 Things I'm doing:
 - Searching for the best pizza in NYC
-- Building an AR arts education app
+- Building a reading comprehension app
-- Muay Thai

 Posts:
 - [A New Approach to Technical Interviews](newTechInterviewApproach.md)